docksal/ci-agent/README.md

 `CI_SSH_KEY`

-A second SSH keys (base64 encoded as well), which can be used for deployments and other remote operations run directly on the agent.
+A secondary SSH key (base64 encoded as well), which can be used for deployments and other remote operations run directly on the agent.
 E.g. cloning/pushing a repo, running commands over SSH on a remote deployment environment.

-### Project level Pipelines variables
+Other features and integrations are usually configured at the Bitbucket repo level.
+See below.

+## Basic HTTP Auth

+Protect sandboxes from public access using Basic HTTP authentication.

+### Configuration

-The following environment variables can be configured in the project's Pipelines settings:
+Set the following environment variables at the repo level:

+- `HTTP_USER`
+- `HTTP_PASS`

+## Slack integration

+This integrations allows the agent to post messages to a given Slack channel.
+It can be used for notification purposes when a build is started, completed, failed, etc.

+### Configuration

 `SLACK_WEBHOOK_URL`